telerik/maui-docs/controls/pdfviewer/search/toolbar.md

 * `PdfViewerNavigateToNextSearchResultToolbarItem`&mdash;Represents a button item which navigates to the next search result in the PDF Viewer control.
 * `PdfViewerNavigateToPreviousSearchResultToolbarItem`&mdash;Represents a button item which navigates to the previous search result in the PDF Viewer control.
-* `PdfViewerSearchBusyIndicatorToolbarItem`&mdash;Represents a busy indicator whic is displayed while calculating the search results.
+* `PdfViewerSearchBusyIndicatorToolbarItem`&mdash;Represents a busy indicator which is displayed while calculating the search results.
-* `PdfViewerSearchEntryToolbarItem`&mdash;Represents an entry item to input search terms in the SearchToolbar.
+* `PdfViewerSearchEntryToolbarItem`&mdash;Represents an entry item to input search terms in the search toolbar.
 * `PdfViewerSearchNavigationToolbarItem`&mdash;Represents a button item which activates the search functionality in PDF Viewer.
 This toolbar create a default set of toolbar items within the currently displayed toolbar item.
-This toolbar item is mainly developed for desktop.
-Still you can use it on mobile.
+This toolbar item is developed for desktop usage, but you can also use it on mobile.

-By default the items are autopopulated.
+By default the items are auto-populated.
 You can disable this by setting the `AutoGenerateItems` to `false`.

 * `PdfViewerSearchToolbarItem`&mdash;Represents a button item which activates the search functionality in PDF Viewer.
 This toolbar create a default set of toolbar items within the currently displayed toolbar item.
-This toolbar item is mainly developed for desktop.
-Still you can use it on mobile.
+This toolbar item is developed for mobile usage, but you can also use it on desktop.

 >note If the text in the entry is cleared, the search results will be cleared as well.